-The following video shows how to use a calculator to obtain the trigonometric value of an angle.
+How to use a calculator to obtain the trigonometric value of an angle?

 This trigonometric calculator will help you to calculate the trigonometric functions like sine, cosine, tangent, cotangent, secant, cosecant.
 The angles are to given in degrees and not radians.

 Right Triangle Trigonometry, Radian Measure and Circular Functions, Graphing Trigonometric Functions, Simplifying Trigonometric Functions, Verifying Trigonometric Identities, Solving Trigonometric Equations.